 - In-person: These are for groups of up to 15 people in a residential setting and usually take place over a weekend.
 Communication support is provided.

-Our LinkUps bring together a group of around 15 people to explore the challenges of living with hearing loss, to share solutions, and to learn more about the strategies and equipment that can help make life a little bit easier.
-There is no fixed agenda.
+The aim of our groups is simple.
+LinkUps are a chance to explore the challenges of living with hearing loss, share solutions and find out about technology or equipment that can make life a little bit easier.

 Who will benefit from attending a LinkUp?